trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 >TAP deployment automation is based on Ansible.
 Due to idempotency, you can run deployment automation multiple times.
 Each time, only changes will be applied.

-**Warning: Automatic upgrades from versions earlier than 0.8.0 is NOT POSSIBLE; all data and platform configuration from earlier versions of TAP must be migrated manually to TAP 0.8+.**
+**Warning: Automatic upgrades from versions earlier than 0.8.0 is NOT POSSIBLE; all data and platform configuration information from earlier versions of TAP must be migrated manually to TAP 0.8+.**

 ### 1.1.
 Upgrade planning

 There are 4 major components that may require upgrading:

-* Hardware/VM Infrastructure (AWS, additional malchines, changes in role assigments, etc.)
+* Hardware/VM Infrastructure (AWS, additional machines, changes in role assigments, etc.)
 * Additional base OS-based components
 * Newer versions of base OS packages
 * Newer versions of TAP container images